valhuber/ApiLogicServer/README.md

 API Logic Server provides exceptional strategic business agility, by creating an executable server for a database, instantly.
+Working Software, now.

 As illustrated below, the ```ApiLogicServer CLI``` (command line interface) creates an **API Logic Server,** from your database.
-An Api Logic Server consists of these features:
+An Api Logic Server implements these features:

 | Feature | Using   | Providing  |